Declaration of Conformity 2022 with the German Corporate Governance Code

 6. Additional corporate governance information

-The Annual Report for the business year 2019 and the interim reports are published on SINGULUS TECHNOLOGIES AG’s website.
+The annual report for the business year 2021 and the interim reports can be viewed on the website of the SINGULUS TECHNOLOGIES AG.

 Similar to the past years, SINGULUS TECHNOLOGIES individually reports the fixed and variable components of the compensation as well as the compensation components with long-term share-based incentives for the members of the Executive Board.
 In addition, also the contributions to pensions, which are based on a defined contribution scheme, are disclosed individually.
-The details are set forth in the Compensation Report, which is part of the Status Report and supplements this Corporate Governance Report.
-The Compensation Report lays out the compensation and the compensation scheme for the Executive Board in detail and also explains the design of the compensation components with long-term incentives.
+The details are described in the Compensation Report.
+Pursuant to Art.
+162 AktG, the Compensation Report lays out the compensation and the compensation scheme for the Executive Board in detail and on an individual basis and also explains the design of the compensation components with long-term incentives.
 In addition, the remuneration of the members of the Supervisory Board is stated individually.
-The Compensation Report can be found on pages 80 to 90 of this Annual Report.

 SHAREHOLDINGS AS WELL AS REPORTABLE SECURITIES’ DEALINGS OF EXECUTIVE AND SUPERVISORY BOARD MEMBERS